dinhquan/iOSVectorIcons/README.md

 ) -> some View
 ```

-If width/height are not set, the button size will based on horizontalPadding/verticalPadding.
+If width/height are not set, the button size will be based on horizontalPadding/verticalPadding.
 You can set width to `.infinity` to make the button width fill its parent.

 ### UIKit